-The sample includes quarterly financial data and data on ratings assigned by seven CRA (Fitch, S&P, Moody's, RA Expert, AKM, NRA, RUS; see data on rating distributions in Appendix G) in national scale.
-Sample size is 1700 observations.
+The sample includes quarterly financial data and data on ratings in national scale assigned by seven CRAs.
+These CRAs are Fitch, S&P, Moody's, RA Expert, AKM, NRA, RUS (for the details see Appendix G).
+The sample size is 1,700 observations.